TorqueLab/status/content/2020-06-27_google-drive-max-files-number-reached.md

   - plex
 resolved: false
 ---
-We reached the maximum number of files allowed in a single Google Drive Enterprise shared folder.
+We reached the maximum number of files allowed in a single Google Drive Enterprise shared folder, which can cause some content to be unavailable on Plex (while it is on Plex-OSC).
+Remediations are in progress but could take some time.

 <!--- language code: en -->